opensha/opensha/src/main/resources/data/erf/nshm23/constraints/paleo_ri/README.md

 ## Wasatch Paleo Data

-File name: wasatch_legacy_data.csv
+File name: wasatch_paleo_data_2022_08_04.csv

-This is temporary Wasatch paleo data, taken from the code used for Valentini et al. (2020).
-We don't have the actual paleo site locations yet, so this data uses the midpoints of the mapped fault sections from that study.
-TODO: replace with actual site locations.
+Wasatch paleo RI data, taken from the code used for Valentini et al. (2020).
+Site locations were digitized from relevant paper figures by Alex Hatem on 8/4/2022, delivered via e-mail (subject line "Wasatch Paleo Data").
+Alex's notes:

+"I used Figure 1 from Valentini et al as a guide, and matched numbered sites in that figure to the site index from Table 2.
+I digitized the figure axes and the site locations ('digitize2.m), and then snapped those lat, lons to the fault sections geometries (QGIS).
+The locations may be not precisely where the trench was excavated, but is in a more meaningful location than the mid point of each section (sorry for the detail - these notes are mostly to jog my own mind if and when the time comes!)"